Landlock: unprivileged access control

 • EPERM: ruleset_fd has no write access to the underlying ruleset;

-• EFAULT: rule_attr inconsistency.
+• EFAULT: rule_attr was not a valid address.

 enum landlock_rule_type